-The Wisconsin Rural Opportunities Foundation, Inc. Board of Directors
+The Wisconsin Rural Opportunities Foundation, Inc. Leadership Board

 Leadership: